 You know how the Italians breakfast.
 None of your branflakes or bacon and eggs thanks – breakfast in Italy is about strong coffee and sweet pastry.
 This is one custom that you should embrace wholeheartedly when you’re in Milan, especially when it means visiting a place like Pavé.
 Start your day the Italian way with an exceptionally good cappuccino and an even more exceptionally good pastry.
 Really, these guys are pastry alchemists.
 So much so that although a coffee and pastry will cost under a tenner, we can’t guarantee you’ll stop at one pastry.
 We wouldn’t either.

 You have no business being in Milan without visiting the Milan Duomo rooftop terrace.
-Yes, it’s the most touristy thing you can do there and yes, you will be surrounded by lots of other tourists, but it’s busy for a reason – because it’s awesome.
+Yes, it’s the most touristy thing you can do there and yes, you will be surrounded by lots of other tourists, but it’s busy for a reason – because it’s one of the great things to do in Milan on a budget.
 Not just the views down over the city, but the architecture and stonework that’s so intricate it forces you to wonder how on earth it was even built by human hands in the first place.
 You can get an elevator to the top, but that’s €13 – so fill up your water bottle and tie your shoelaces because you’re taking the stairs.
 It’s a fiver cheaper at €8, and it’ll work off a few of those cake-calories from breakfast.

 Milan’s Navigli neighbourhood won’t cost you a penny to visit.
 It’s the buzzy, lovely, atmospheric area by the canals where the cool kids hang out, and it feels inescapably Italian.
 You can take a canal boat tour, but honestly, it’s even better to just walk around in your own time.
 On the last Sunday of every month there’s a flea market where you can easily lose yourself for hours.
 Evening time is when the place really comes to life though, as the streets fill with people chatting and laughing over aperitivo.
 This is the part of town that makes you think about packing up and just moving to Milano.
 Spend a tenner on whatever you like here; coffee, aperitivo, or something random from the flea market.